civican/legisinfo/44-1/bills/S-6/bill_text.md

 ### Section 21

-      **(1)** Sous réserve de l'article 22, le comité d'examen régit toute question relative à l'examen et à l'admission des candidats au brevet ainsi que les qualifications exigées d'eux.
+      **(1)** Sous réserve de l'article 22, le comité d'examen régit **toute question relative à** l'examen et **à** l'admission des candidats au brevet ainsi que les **qualifications** exigées d'eux.

   **(2)** Subsection 21(2) of the Act is replaced by the following:

-    **(2)** The Board of Examiners may admit a person to be a candidate for a commission only if the person has complied with the requirements specified in the by-laws.
+    **(2)** The Board of Examiners may admit a person to be a candidate for a commission only if the person has complied with the requirements specified in the **by-laws**.

-    **(3)** All matters relating to the admission, qualifications and examination of candidates for a commission who are entitled to survey lands in a province and under the laws of the province and who seek to become licence holders under any provision of this Act, the regulations and the by-laws, are to be conducted in accordance with the provisions of the Agreement, as defined in section 2 of the `Canadian Free Trade Agreement Implementation Act`.
+    ****(3)**** **All matters relating to the admission, qualifications and examination of candidates for a commission who are entitled to survey lands in a province and under the laws of the province and who seek to become licence holders under any provision of this Act, the regulations and the by-laws, are to be conducted in accordance with the provisions of the Agreement, as defined in section 2 of the `Canadian Free Trade Agreement Implementation Act`.**

 ### Section 36